hmrc/address-lookup-frontend/README.md

         "submitLabel": "Find address",
         "noResultsFoundMessage": "Sorry, we couldn't find anything for that postcode.", "resultLimitExceededMessage": "There were too many results.
-Please add additional details to limit the number of results.", "manualAddressLinkText": "The address doesn't have a postcode" },
+Please add additional details to limit the number of results.", "manualAddressLinkText": "Enter the address manually"
+      },
       "confirmPageLabels": {
         "title": "Confirm address",